 For anyone who relies on customers or clients or any form of transaction to make a living, busyness is genuinely a good thing.
 It’s confirmation that what we provide to the marketplace fills a need, is useful, has value, and in many cases, helps us make a difference in the world.

-I spend a lot of time with successful people who want to be better leaders.
-If you were to be a fly on the wall in my coaching sessions, you’d learn that the lack of time is one of their biggest challenges.
-So why is it that based on 360 feedback I conduct with their peers and direct reports, I find that some leaders “make doing it all look easy” while others fall victim to “bad busy”.
+As a coach, I spend a lot of time with successful people who want to be better leaders.
+If you were a fly on the wall in my sessions, you’d hear that lack of time is one of their biggest challenges.
+So why is it that based on 360 feedback I conduct with their peers and direct reports, some leaders “make it look easy” while others fall victim to their calendar, commitments, and responsibilities?

-As we unpack the challenges and create new strategies to avoid the collateral damage that busyness can inflict, clients learn to stay on guard for signs they are slipping back into the danger zone.
+As we unpack the challenges and create new strategies to manage the collateral damage that busyness can inflict, clients learn to be on guard for signs that their busyness is becoming “bad” busy.

 Firefighting is not a time management technique, no matter if things get done.

-Starting your day with intention means that you have an aim and a plan.
+Starting your day with intention means having an aim and a plan.
 It involves creating a positive ritual – something that you are drawn to and provides a host of benefits (much like brushing your teeth).

 - Reflection.
 Frame your “to-do” list as a “get to do” list to cultivate gratitude for what the day brings, no matter how routine it may seem.
 Deepak Chopra starts his day by asking himself, “how can I have the most joyful day.”
 Studies show that starting our day with positive thoughts rewires our brain circuitry and conditions it to see obstacles as challenges to overcome versus threats to defend and protect ourselves against.

-Identify today’s priorities.
+- Identifying the day’s priorities.
 We can’t manage time, but we can control what we do with our time.
-Identify 3 specific tasks (based on the importance) that need to get done.
+Identify 3 specific tasks based on the importance that need to get done.

-Plan your day.
-Ideally, you should have wrapped up the day before by looking ahead to the next.
-But baby steps.
+- Plan for tomorrow.
+Once you’ve wrapped up the day, look ahead to the next.
 Look at your calendar and make sure that you have time for the tasks you need to accomplish.
-If there are gaps of space, write down what you intend to do, like going to the gym or running an errand.
+If there are time gaps, write down what you intend to do, like going to the gym or running errands.
 Even though you might not work in an environment that mandates a break… schedule them in.

 Are you tipping boats over with your wake?

 We all go through phases in which our commitments outweigh the hours in a day.
 Month-end.
 A product launch.
-The 24 hours before we are going on vacation.
+The 24 hours before we are supposed to go on vacation.
 We are genuinely busy and have good reasons why.

-But sometimes we miss meetings, don’t prepare as we should or forget a significant milestone.
-When called out our defense becomes, “I’m busy…”
+But sometimes we miss meetings, don’t prepare as we should, or forget a significant milestone, and when called out, our defense becomes, “I’m so busy.”

 When business is good, the busyness will increase.
 Vigilant leaders stay focused on the practices to manage the overwhelm.